Mindfulness Based Therapy

 What do mindfulness based therapy sessions with a therapist involve?

 Sessions involve changing how you think about yourself and your circumstances using meditative practices and other mindfulness exercises.
 Instead of using automatic cognitive practices to respond to events, you can cultivate mindfulness by learning to observe them.
 Observance, acceptance, and labeling are a few common strategies in this technique, helping individuals break negative thought patterns under the guidance of a mindfulness-based therapist.
-Therapists may use sitting meditations or techniques such as engaging in a three-minute breathing space or implementing a specific breathing ritual to enhance mindfulness.
+Mindfulness-based therapists may use sitting meditations or techniques such as engaging in a three-minute breathing space or implementing a specific breathing ritual to enhance mindfulness.

 Judgments may arise for many individuals experiencing depression or another mental health condition.
 Active depression or depressive episodes may increase the likelihood of responding critically to events, and self-criticism or feelings of hopelessness may occur.
 When clients use mindfulness-based practices, they can often objectively observe their situation and negative thoughts in their daily lives, instead of immediately judging themselves or their emotions.
 It can also allow them to feel centered in their bodies, reducing distressing feelings of losing control.